CREATING FUTURES FREE OF LEAD POISONING

 - Floors and other surface treatment: stabilizing paint on porches, decks, interior floors with abrasion resistant paint or polyurethane, carpeting or vinyl

-What happens if lead remediation temporarily prevents my program from running?
+What happens if lead remediation temporarily prevents a provider from accessing their early education facility?

 Our goal in this process is to prevent this from happening at.
 We will explore solutions to this based on the typology of the facility.
 Some of the solutions include operating out of different spaces in the facility when feasible, completing the remediation on afternoons and weekends, or scheduling during a time the program is already scheduled to be closed.
 In the event these options are not feasible, we are prepared to offer stipends and/or temporary relocation costs and assistance to providers.